Skip to main content

 The Fridley lab is focused on the development of novel statistical and bioinformatic methods to answer questions that arise in cancer and pediatric research.
 Recently, the lab has been working on analytical methods and software for understanding the spatial architecture of the tumor immune microenvironment and how this is related to clinical outcomes by leveraging the information in single-cell protein (funded by a NIH/NCI R01 CA279065) and spatial transcriptomic (funded by a NIH/NCI U01 CA274489) experiments.

-A list of recent software developed by the Fridley Lab is listed below in addition to the Lab’s GitHub page
+A list of recent software developed by the Fridley Lab is provided below in addition to the Lab’s GitHub page

-• iTIME (interactive Tumor Immune MicroEnvironment): a shiny application that creates interactive figures for examining spatial organization of individual tumors and provide basic spatial and summary information.
+• iTIME (interactive Tumor Immune MicroEnvironment): a shiny application that creates interactive figures for examining spatial organization of individual tumors and provides basic spatial and summary information.
 Lead Developer: Dr. Alex Soupir

 • spatialTIME: R package for visualizing and analyzing single-cell protein data for studying the tumor immune microenvironment (TIME).
 Lead Developer: Dr. Alex Soupir